DeliaBarron/Kubernetes-Learning/docs/Linux Found/03-install_and_conf.md

 # 03 Installation and Configuration
 ## kubeadm and installation
 `kubeadm` is a tool used to deploy a kubernetes cluster.
+It creates a cluster and adds nodes.
 - `kubeadm init`: you run on a control plane node
 - `kubeadm join`: tha run on your worker nodes
 This bootstraps the cluster.